-By category, product revenue from Smart Off-Grid controllers and systems increased 148% for TFQ ended December 31, 2021, compared to the same period in 2020.
-For the three months ended December 31, 2021, revenue decreased 44% to \$1,234,548 from \$2,215,508 in the comparative quarter of 2020.
-The increase for the TFQ is attributed to revenue from a number of previously announced contracts with major telecom infrastructure operators in Africa; however, as the timing of deployment of these projects varies, the resulting revenue for the Quarter varies accordingly, resulting in lower revenue for the quarter compared to the comparative quarter of 2020.
+By category, product revenue from Nano-Grid systems decreased 23% for TFQ ended March 31, 2022, compared to the same period in 2021.
+For the three months ended March 31, 2022, revenue decreased 70% to \$1,004,721 from \$3,321,359 in the comparative quarter of 2021.
+As mentioned above, the decrease for the quarter and TFQ is mainly attributed to revenue from a major telecom infrastructure operator in Africa in the comparative periods.
+Timing of deployment of telecom projects vary, and the resulting revenue for the period varies accordingly, which we can see being reflected in the current quarter and TFQ of 2022.

-Total Illumient revenue declined by 10% from \$901,481 to \$813,248.
-This represents the cannibalization of one-time revenue by launching Clear Blue's Energy-as-a-Service (EaaS) offering, which transforms the one-time revenue into recurring revenue over a typical three-year contract.
-However, even when taking this change into consideration, Illumient revenue for 2021 was down year over year due to a timing anomaly wherein a few projects were pushed into 2022.
-For the three months ended December 31, 2021, non-recurring Smart Off-Grid lighting revenue increased 82% from \$171,192 to \$312,127, resulting from higher sales to Illumient customers in Canada.
+Total Illumient revenue decreased by 8% from \$925,982 to \$855,776.
+This represents the cannibalization of one-time revenue by launching Clear Blue's Energy-as-a-Service offering, which transforms the one-time revenue into recurring revenue over a typical three-year contract.
+For the three months ended March 31, 2022, non-recurring Smart Off-Grid lighting revenue increased 158% from \$26,880 to \$69,409, resulting from higher sales to Illumient customers in Canada.

 Clear Blue operates and manages every system it sells to its customers.
 As a result, recurring services revenue growth is a key focus of the Company.
-Recurring services revenue from Illumience and EaaS increased 29% for the trailing twelve months ended December 31, 2021, compared to the same period in 2020.
+Recurring services revenue from Illumience and EaaS increased 28% for the trailing twelve months ended March 31, 2022, compared to the same period in 2021.
 The increase in Illumience and EaaS does not offset the drop in revenue from Illumient because the new stream of revenue is spread over an average contract life of three years.
 Clear Blue's ongoing services are a key differentiator, enabling the Company to deliver significant value to its customers in relationships that should last over ten years.
 This results in the significant long-term value of each customer contract the Company signs.